 Provide your school with authentic German cultural input

-Under this programme, UK schools can host a teacher from Germany for either two or three weeks to give the visitor an insight into daily life in a UK school and to bring an international element into their school.
-Primary, secondary and special schools are all eligible to apply.
-Visiting teachers are either teachers of English or have a good knowledge of the English language.
-The German teacher is technically attached to the host school or college to job-shadow rather than in a teaching role, although both visiting and receiving staff tend to favour more active participation.
-The UK co-ordinating teacher need not be a teacher of German but those wishing to make a return visit should have a working knowledge of German.
+Under this programme, UK schools can host a teacher from Germany for either two or three weeks to give the visitor an insight into daily life in a UK school and to bring an international element into their own school.
+Primary, secondary and special schools, and FE colleges, are all eligible to apply.
+Visiting teachers from Germany are either teachers of English or have a good knowledge of the English language.
+The German teacher is technically attached to the host school to job-shadow rather than in a teaching role, although both visiting and hosting staff tend to favour more active participation.
+The UK co-ordinating teacher need not be a teacher of German.

 What is expected from the host and the visitor?

 Host schools should involve the visiting teacher in the life of the school as much as possible, in order to maximise the impact of the visit for both the visitor and the hosting school.